JanHerca/urantiapedia/output/wikijs/en/article/David_Glass/The_Significance_of_the_Sevenfold_Bestowal_Career.md

 To begin at the planetary level and then to ascend through all levels of ever-widening scope and relevance, Michael’s bestowal on Urantia, according to the revelators, came at the most auspicious time for the global appreciation and effect of the bestowal in all history up to that time and, so far, since that time. _The Urantia Book_ states that our world has not yet reached a level any more advantageously inclined to receive Michael appreciatively and appropriately than at that which prevailed at the time of the actual Urantia bestowal of the Son of God and Son of Man.
 What the Urantia Papers actually say pursuant to this point is:

-> Jesus did not come to this world during an age of spiritual decadence; at the time of his birth Urantia was experiencing such a revival of spiritual thinking and religious living as it had not known in all its previous post-Adamic history nor has experienced in any era since. [[UB 121:1.1](/en/The_Urantia_Book/121#p1_1)]
+> Jesus did not come to this world during an age of spiritual decadence; at the time of his birth Urantia was experiencing such a revival of spiritual thinking and religious living as it had not known in all its previous post-Adamic history nor has experienced in any era since. <a id="a40_279"></a>[[UB 121:1.1](/en/The_Urantia_Book/121#p1_1)]

 Let’s appreciate fully what is being stated here.
 I believe the implication is that the spiritual and religious climate of Urantia is not now as propitious as it was at the time of Michael’s actual bestowal.
 Though mankind was perhaps technologically, economically, and socially, poised at a more humble level than that of our contemporary era, the local area of Palestine and the Hellenized and Romanized world was, I infer, more conducive to the reception and integration of Michael’s life and teachings into the worldly systems and organizations than it would be, or is, at present.

 Now, in the present, we find ourselves having just recently (cosmically speaking) been presented with a revelatory restatement of the record of the life and teaching of Michael on Urantia.
 No doubt, there was and is a certain “timely rightness” or temporal appropriateness about the bestowal of this information of so much of Jesus’ life and teachings at this time in history.
 We can speculate what some of these reasons may be; I feel that a primary purpose for the timing of this bestowal gift is so that it can assist in the preparation of teachers and leaders to function throughout what I presume to be a period of perhaps a millennium of planetary transition, an era into which we have already embarked.

 > This new and oncoming social order will not settle down complacently for a millennium.
 The human race must become reconciled to a procession of changes, adjustments, and readjustment.
-Mankind is on the march toward a new and unrevealed planetary destiny. [[UB 99:1.1](/en/The_Urantia_Book/99#p1_1)]
+Mankind is on the march toward a new and unrevealed planetary destiny. <a id="a46_257"></a>[[UB 99:1.1](/en/The_Urantia_Book/99#p1_1)]

 > Urantia society can never hope to settle down as in past ages.
-The social ship has steamed out of the sheltered bays of established tradition and has begun its cruise upon the high seas of evolutionary destiny; and the soul of man, as never before in the world’s history, needs carefully to scrutinize its charts of morality and painstakingly to observe the compass of religious guidance. [[UB 99:1.3](/en/The_Urantia_Book/99#p1_3)]
+The social ship has steamed out of the sheltered bays of established tradition and has begun its cruise upon the high seas of evolutionary destiny; and the soul of man, as never before in the world’s history, needs carefully to scrutinize its charts of morality and painstakingly to observe the compass of religious guidance. <a id="a48_391"></a>[[UB 99:1.3](/en/The_Urantia_Book/99#p1_3)]

 ## Levels of Significance